Managerialism: New Managerialism

 New Managerialism – or New Public Management – is an ideology used for legitimizing the development of new organizational forms and relationships.
 It has been coined a practical ideology of being 'business-like’ in order to make the new arrangements work for all forms of jobs, organizations, and education systems.
 The ‘business-like’ indicates what is called “as if” ideologies.
 Managerialism is conceptualized in that it seeks firstly to explain the socioeconomic and political reasons behind why particular organizations have been developed and, secondly, to describe the ways in which public services are currently being delivered.
 The idea of Managerialism came to fruition when new organizational forms originated from a view that professional bureaucratic modes of organization were inefficient and could not cope with the challenges rising from increasing globalization.
 Managerialism, however, has not remained static over the years as it has had many different versions of its implementation.
 Its linkage to the changing practices associated with an agenda moves away from a purely Neo-liberal framework.
 While neo-liberalism uses politics (e.g. elections) and economics to achieve its goals, Managerialism is fundamentally anti-democratic following instead management’s command-and-control concept.
 While using business-like mechanisms to ensure great cost effectiveness is still used as a great technique.
 There have been movements away from purely market based systems that were in place strictly for efficiency, to contractual mechanisms and performance measurement through audit and review.
 In practice of Managerialism, consumers are redefined as well.
 Not only do consumers have choice in regard to where and how they receive their services, but they should be actively involved in determining what services should be provided as well.
 In new Managerialism consumers are redefined as well.
 Not only should they have choice regarding where and how they receive their services, but they should be actively involved in determining what services should be provided as well.
 The Managerialism explains public services not as production functions or firms, but as governance structures.
 What is at stake is not so much the ethos and practice of management as the culture and structure of governance.
 Here governance means the organisational culture and structure of the relationship between what Weber called legitimate domination and the self-constitution of those who are subject to it.
 What Weber meant by legitimate domination was justified by an authority structure, which was, in turn, legitimated by rational authority.
 Hence, one finds a renewed interest of Managerialism in fostering managerial leadership.
 But governance through Managerialism was never only dependent for its legitimization on Weber’s notion of legal-rational authority, but more on forms of rationality that depend upon, for example, strategic management, cost-benefit-analysis, efficiency in the market, etc. Although this Managerialism draws on models of corporate Managerialism as well as accounts of New Public Management, it is also imbued with the practices of self in everyday life.
 What is new here, is recognition of the technologies of self that individuals employ to implicate themselves in their own governance.
 This creates what became known as “The Entrepreneurial Self”.
-The way Managerialism achieves this, for example, at university levels is through a re-formulation of research and science, as outlined in the table below.
+The way Managerialism achieves this, for example, at university levels is through a re-formulation of research and science.